drilorin/brew_notes/history/brew17.md

 The cooling flow through the plate cooler was really slow, the pump had to work hard to get just a steady flow.
 Maybe because of the low volume - showing 6-7l - Should have considered added more water to the boil fase

 The punp wasn't able to pump the wort out!
+It was actually the grate in the bottom which became cogged up.

 Decided to add 4 l of clear water, from the tap, just to get the wort diluted and pumped out of the boiler - will be surprised if this brew gets any good ;)

-So a lot of learning, will be interesting to see if this brew gets any good :)
+So a lot of learning:
+  - Add much more water, perhaps 4-5 l to start with
+  - Don't add hopps without bag / spider
+  - Consider brewing bigger batches, currently aiming for 10 l finished product, but could be good for the boiler to have a bit more volume than that.
+The All rounder fermenter is 30l anyways, so should be able to make that work.
 ```